nguyenxuantuong/akkacms/README.md

 A remaining question is how to build a platform which is "back-pressure" compliant, distributed and easy to query.

-### How to run the demo code
+### How to run the demo code (Make sure you run redis locally first)
 1. Run master process: sbt 'runMain ReactiveMaster 2551 8080'
 2. Run multiple workers process: <br/>
 sbt 'runMain ReactiveWorker 6002 ham:sender av:domain av:virus' <br/>
 sbt 'runMain ReactiveWorker 6001 ham:ip' <br/>
 3. Run a mock client to stream data into master.
-The mock client will establish 4 different connections and stream data to the server. sbt 'runMain ReactiveClient 8080'
+The mock client will establish 4 different connections and stream data to the server. <br/>
+sbt 'runMain ReactiveClient 8080'